White Sox vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Andrew Heaney (7-6) for his 21st start of the season.
+- The Rangers will send Dane Dunning (8-4) to the mound for his 16th start this season.

-- He has earned a quality start six times in 20 starts this season.
+- He has earned a quality start seven times in 15 starts this season.

-- Heaney has pitched five or more innings in three straight games and will look to extend that streak.
+- Dunning has 14 starts of five or more innings this season in 15 chances.
+He averages 4.7 innings per outing.

-- He has finished five appearances without allowing an earned run in 20 chances this season.
+- He has finished seven appearances without allowing an earned run in 23 chances this season.

 |Opponent